GitNops

 A Call to Arms

-Now is the time to get involved and learn GitNops.
-Feel free to star this project or feel free to schedule a meeting with Thomas via his calendly - https://calendly.com/mcgonagle
+Now is the time to get involved and learn GitNops!
+Feel free to star this project, and/or schedule a meeting with Thomas via his calendly - https://calendly.com/mcgonagle